FeynmanTech/NGN/README.md

     handle <- "content to be written";
 The content does not have to be a string - any data type or variable can be written except null values.
+### Frames ###
+You can modify the behavior of the language itself with frames - Lua code that defines new operators and syntax defititions.
+To load a frame, use

+    loadframe "filename.fr";
+On load, the code inside *filename.fr* will be run as raw Lua code - this feature can technically be used to run code as well as create frames, and doing so is not discouraged.
+### Language Extensions ###
+There are three components to a syntax definition: key, proc, and rank.
+The key is the pattern used to recognize the new syntax, proc is a function used to execute the chunk of code being handled, and rank is used when comparing your key to another syntax definition in case of ambiguity.
+For example, if you were writing a new type of for loop that could be interpreted as one of the standard loops, you would want to give it a rank of at least 2 or 3 to be sure that it would be interpreted the way you intend.

+When defining a key, remember to put variable components in parentheses so they will be passed to your proc handler.
+For example, if you were defining a syntax object that would take 3 arguments and print them, you would use something like this for your key:

+    cl.key.print3 = "tripleprint (.-), (.-), and (.-);"
+Of course, that key is just an example - if you were to actually do that, you would want to use %s- rather than single spaces for stylistic flexibility.

+When a syntax object is parsed, its proc function is called with a local variable table, and everything in the key enclosed in parentheses.
+The proc function for the above key, for example, would look like this:

+    cl.proc.print3 = function(lvars, a, b, c)
+        print(a)
+        print(b)
+        print(c)
+    end